GoogleChrome/ip-protection/Masked-Domain-List.md

 2mdn.net                                         | Google                                                         | Not Impacted By Script Blocking
 admeld.com                                       | Google                                                         | Not Impacted By Script Blocking
 admob.com                                        | Google                                                         | Not Impacted By Script Blocking
+adtrafficquality.google                          | Google                                                         | Not Impacted By Script Blocking
 blogger.com                                      | Google                                                         | Not Impacted By Script Blocking
 channelintelligence.com                          | Google                                                         | Not Impacted By Script Blocking
 crashlytics.com                                  | Google                                                         | Not Impacted By Script Blocking